acediaye/Control-System/readme.md

 Can see that since the poles are on the left side of the complex plane, the output is unstable.

 # Linear Quadratic Regulator (Tracking)
-LQR is a type of optimal controller and operates the system at a minimum cost.
+LQR is a type of optimal controller of a full state feedback and operates the system at a minimum cost.
 It assumes that the dynamics model is perfect so the solution is optimal, unlike robust controller where the model doesn't have to be perfect.

 The cost function